deepatharwani/MATLAB_Internship/README.md

-# robocon_matlabinternship
+# MATLAB_Internship
-This contains the physical body simulations of various devices using MATLAB/Simulink
+This contains the physical body simulations of various devices using MATLAB/Simulink.